 Second, even beyond administrative law, the D.C.
 Circuit’s cases are interesting — often unusually so.* Consider United States v.
 Straker / Clarke v.
 Lynch.
 It’s a lengthy opinion about the “Hostage Taking Act.”
 I’ve never heard of this law before, but doesn’t international kidnapping always catch one’s attention?
 A per curiam panel of Judges Tatel, Millett, and Pillard tackled questions like “does that statute apply if, as defendants allege, the victim secured his United States citizenship through fraud?” and was the district court right to deny a “petition for a writ of mandamus requiring the United States Attorney to initiate posthumous denaturalization proceedings against Maharaj?”
 Every week cases like this pop up on the D.C.
 Circuit’s docket.
 You can learn a lot of law, and about the world, from this court.

 Third, the D.C.
 Circuit overflows with talent.
-The same can (and should) be said of others courts, but, boy, it is true for the D.C.
+The same can (and should) be said of other courts, but, boy, it is true for the D.C.
 Circuit.
 Consider Shelby County v.
 Lynch, the attorneys’ fees case.
 Most attorneys’ fees fights are, frankly, rather dry, even if they are important.
 But not this one.
-Shelby County, victor in the Supreme Court’s latest Voting Rights Act case, sought over $2 million in attorneys’ fees and costs from Judges Tatel, Griffith, and Silberman.
+Shelby County, the victor in the Supreme Court’s latest Voting Rights Act case, sought over $2 million in attorneys’ fees and costs from Judges Tatel, Griffith, and Silberman.
 It got zilch.
 Each judge wrote an opinion, and all made interesting points.
 I don’t know enough to say who has it right — though Judge Silberman asks a good hypothetical (“Suppose a new Congress were to pass a version of the Voting Rights Act that was discriminatory to African-American voters.
 If you sued and prevailed on grounds that the new statute violated both the ‘right to vote’ under the Fifteenth Amendment (which protects against interference by both the states and the United States), as well as the right to vote pursuant to the equal protection clause of the Fourteenth Amendment, would you be entitled to attorney’s fees under the Voting Rights Act?”).
 But I do know that these are thoughtful, serious opinions.
 To a judge, the D.C.
 Circuit bench is strong.

 Fourth, the D.C.
 Circuit is bold.
 Boldness, of course, is not always a virtue.
 But it is nice to watch smart judges think through hard problems and then defend their conclusions.
 To be sure, this intellectual aggressiveness has problems of its own.
 The court, for one, can be too academic (and I say that as an academic!).
 But smart judges addressing difficult issues makes for an important court.